readlearn/Hng_Internship/README.md

 # hotels-Internship
-A repository for hotels NG internship project
+A repository for hotels NG internship project.

+This file contains extensive comments on codes and general work